ricardoamaro/drupal-lxc-vagrant-docker/README.md

 You can find more images using the [Docker Index][docker_index].

 ### Future ideas:
-* Since this a pure devops work twoards actual running production environments, one of the primary targets is to deploy to the cloud using several hosts to achieve a real hosting structure.
+* Since this a pure devops work towards actual running production environments, one of the primary targets is to deploy to the cloud using several hosts to achieve a real hosting structure.
 * Using the shipping container concept of docker it would be great to have the container fill up the several jobs that Drupal work with, like: